deepak-karkala/illustrated-rlhf/docs/implementation_details.md

 - Redeploy to confirm the missing-functions error is resolved; add back a `functions` block only if explicit overrides are needed for future API routes.

+## Issue 3.1.13 – Vercel Ignore Cleanup (2025-12-08)

+### Summary

+- Fixed build-time module resolution failures on Vercel by allowing `tsconfig.json` (and other config files) to be uploaded instead of being ignored.

+### Architecture Notes

+- Trimmed `.vercelignore` to stop excluding configuration files so the Next.js build receives the path alias configuration needed for imports like `@/components/layout/...`.

+### Testing & Verification

+- Not run (config-only change).
+Expect validation on the next Vercel deployment.

+### Follow-ups

+- Redeploy to confirm alias resolution works in the Vercel build; avoid ignoring critical config files in `.vercelignore` going forward.